norskyicark/inventory-operations-analytics/README.md

 ## Limitations & Disclosures

-- **Simulated data:** This repository is a public version of an Eth Tech Business Analyst project and uses simulated data for demonstration purposes.
+- This repository is a public demonstration version of an Eth Tech Business Analyst project and uses simulated data for portfolio and interview discussion.
-- **Product catalog:** The dataset does not contain proprietary production data, confidential client records, or verified financial outcomes.
-Simulated ASINs/categories may not match any public storefront listing.
+- The dataset does not contain proprietary production data, confidential client records, or verified financial outcomes.
+- Product names, ASINs, categories, demand patterns, and inventory behavior are simulated for an e-commerce operations scenario and may not match any public storefront listing.
-- **Business impact figures** Business impact figures, including revenue-at-risk or trapped inventory assumptions, should be interpreted as modeled estimates or case assumptions rather than verified production ROI.
+- Business impact figures, including revenue-at-risk or trapped inventory assumptions, should be interpreted as modeled estimates or case assumptions rather than verified production ROI.
+- Exploratory SQL files may reflect iterative metric design and should be read as analysis development work rather than a finalized production pipeline.

 ---